chaquator/turbo-meme-generator/database/README.md

 A real-world example: `sponge2,reaction.jpg`

 - Can be any extension (`.png`, `.jpg`, whatever [Pillow](https://python-pillow.github.io/) supports)
+- What the numbers mean
 	1. Literally anything can go in here; it exists to differentiate between images with the same tag
 	2. Image tags